Want to know a dirty, little secret about punishment? It doesn't work.

 restraint" - Hesiod, 8th Century BC

-and learning their way in a great big world.
-Maybe a listening
+exuberance and curiosity and learning their way in a great big world.
+Maybe a listening ear, gentle guidance,

 productive members of our society.